 What Documentation Must Employers Keep to Prove Compliance?

 Employers must maintain comprehensive compliance documentation to demonstrate adherence to scheduling regulations.
 Employer records should include detailed work schedules, any changes made, and notifications provided to employees.
-Additionally, records of employee acknowledgments and communications regarding schedule modifications are vital.
+Records of employee acknowledgments and communications regarding schedule modifications are vital.
 Proper documentation ensures transparency and facilitates verification during audits or disputes, thereby substantiating that predictive scheduling rules have been followed accurately and mitigating potential penalty risks.